Please ensure Javascript is enabled for purposes of website accessibility

 Criminal Law: Domestic Assault-Sufficiency of Evidence-Physical Evidence

-Where a defendant challenged his conviction for domestic assault, evidence that the victim was strangled resulting in unconsciousness was sufficient to support a finding that she suffered a physical injury to support the conviction for domestic assault in the second degree, and the omission of an element in a jury instruction did not result in manifest injustice, so the judgment is affirmed.
+Where a defendant challenged his conviction for , evidence that the victim was strangled resulting in unconsciousness was sufficient to support a finding that she suffered a physical injury to support the conviction for domestic assault in the second degree, and the omission of an element in a jury instruction did not result in manifest injustice, so the judgment is affirmed.

 Judgment is affirmed.